nikkeisadev/funcWave/README.md

 - Themes 📕: I made 10 different themes to make the functions look cooler, there will be an update for themes. *(Check down bellow)*

 ## Incoming updates 🧩
-I've been thinking about creating a more editor like infterface where you can zoom, outzoom, etc.
+I've been thinking about creating a more editor like interface where you can zoom, outzoom, etc.
 There is also an idea to allow the user to create their own themes.
 > There will be a few bug fixes as well, for example, there are 41 functions, *but 40 functional only*, cuz one is not an actual function.